MCreator/MCreator/plugins/mcreator-localization/help/default/dimension/custom_sun_and_moon.md

 Sun texture does not have any special requirement as it is fixed.

+This parameter does not work if sky type NONE is selected.

 Moon texture follows the pre-26.1 texture format.
 The texture must be a tiled image with two rows and four columns (2x4) of equal sizes, where each tile represents a different phase of the moon.